 Developmental grant applications are received and evaluated in June and December of each year.
 Each application receives a minimum of two reviews from experts selected for their knowledge of the subject matter and lack of conflict of interest.
-Reviewers assign scores to each application based on our and write brief, constructive critiques.
+Reviewers assign scores to each application based on our evaluation criteria and write brief, constructive critiques.

 Applicants are typically notified of the Core's decision within a month of the submission deadline.
 Along with the decision notice, applicants receive copies of the reviewers' critiques without the reviewers' names.
 The critiques are intended to help applicants improve their studies regardless of the funding decision.

 Junior faculty whose studies are not funded are strongly encouraged to work with their CFAR mentor and submit a revised application in a future funding cycle.
 Mentors are available to senior investigators upon request.